 To make Gilboy's Gold easy to apply we soften our blend of waxes with pure pine turpentine.
 Once you have applied the wax polish, the turpentine evaporates leaving a strong protective layer of our blend of waxes ready for you to buff to a deep shine.
 Pure turpentine is made from nothing but the sap of pine trees.
 Unlike petrochemical alternatives, pure turpentine has a wonderful pine aroma, so we have no need to add synthetic chemical scents.

 All polishes contain a carrier, or solvent, which preserves the polish in the container and evaporates as it dries.
 Unfortunately, price pressures in the consumer market has driven most of the major brands of furniture polish to resort to using cheap petrochemical solvents and artificial chemical scents in their wax polishes.
-Toxic and polluting ingredients such as toluene and xylene are common solvents; carcinogens such as arsenic, beryllium, and cadmium are sometimes used as drying agents in linseed oil and toxic glycol ethers may be used as solvents in many water-based sealers.
+Toxic and polluting ingredients such as xylene are common solvents; carcinogens such as arsenic, beryllium, and cadmium are sometimes used as drying agents in linseed oil and toxic glycol ethers may be used as solvents in many water-based sealers.
 Other polishes may also contain additives to speed drying or provide fungicidal properties.
 All these elements contribute to a polish's environmental impact.

 Polishes vary greatly in their durability and ability to protect wood from heat, water, and chemicals.
-As restorers of fine antique furniture we have always taken great care to use traditional techniques and the best materials we can find.
+As restorers of fine antique furniture we have always taken great care to use traditional techniques and the best natural materials we can find.
 We eventually resorted to making our wax polishes using nothing but the finest natural ingredients without cutting corners for cost purposes.